cedricchevalier19/wfc/README.md

 ### 5. Presentation

-We will organize a project presentation on XXth YY, 2025.
+We will organize a project presentation on **23th April, 2025**.
 The slot will last 25min, including questions from the jury.

+Projects and reports must be submitted **no later than 11.59pm on 17 April 2025**.

 ## Evaluation